Framework for fluctuating times and counting observables in stochastic excursions: Statistics of counting observables within an excursion

 \subsection{Connection with full counting statistics steady state}

-We now discuss how to use the results developed in this section to connect our framework with full counting statistics (FCS).
-Let $\hat{\mathcal{Q}}$ denote a FCS counting observable.
-This counting observable is defined in a similar way to Eq.~\eqref{counting_observable}, but considered over a fixed time interval $[0,t]$ rather than per excursion.
-In the limit of long time $t$, one then defines the average current and diffusion coefficient (also called noise):
+We now discuss how to use the results developed in this section to connect our framework with full counting statistics (FCS), {which is a framework developed to address current fluctuations and statistics of integrated charges~\cite{schaller2014open, landi2024a, Campisi2011, Esposito2007, Esposito2009, Brandes2008, Saito2008}.} Let $\hat{\mathcal{Q}}$ denote a FCS counting observable.
+This counting observable is defined in a similar way to Eq.~\eqref{counting_observable}, but considered over a fixed time window $[0,t]$. {That is, where the random variable $\hat{N}_{\ell xy}(t)$ counts how many times the transition $y \to_\ell x$ took place within the time time window.} In the limit of long time $t$, the average current and the diffusion coefficient (also called noise) of this observable are defined as {We will show next how to recover the same results but using counting observables defined per excursion and without assessing the long time limit steady state.}

 Let us assume region $A$ is spanned by a single state, this means that excursions become statistically independent of each other.
 The connection between FCS results and counting observables at the excursion level comes from a concatenation of several excursions, all starting in the same state $x_A$.
-Let $\hat{Q}_n,~\hat{\mathcal{T}}_n$ denote a counting observable and the excursion time during the $n$-th excursion.
-The total \emph{cycle} time of an excursion also includes the residence time $\hat{\tau}_{x,n}$ (i.e. the time the system spends in $x$ after the $(n-1)$-th excursion is over but before the $n$-th excursion has started), so it is defined as $\hat{\mathcal{T}}_n^{\rm cyc} = \hat{\mathcal{T}}_n + \hat{\tau}_{x,n}$.
-Note that $\hat{\tau}_{x,n}$ and $\hat{\mathcal{T}}_n$ are statistically independent.
+Let $\hat{Q}_n,~\hat{T}_n$ denote a counting observable and the excursion time during the $n$-th excursion.
+The total \emph{cycle} time of an excursion also includes the residence time $\hat{\tau}_{x,n}$ (i.e. the time the system spends in $x$ after the $(n-1)$-th excursion is over but before the $n$-th excursion has started), so it is defined as $\hat{T}_n^{\rm cyc} = \hat{T}_n + \hat{\tau}_{x,n}$.
+Note that $\hat{\tau}_{x,n}$ and $\hat{T}_n$ are statistically independent.
 Finally, let $\hat{\mathcal{N}}(t)$ denote the number of excursions that took place in the interval $[0,t]$.
 This random variable forms a renewal process~\cite{cox1967renewal}.
 For sufficiently large $t$, we can then write

 and the total time can be broken into a sum of cycle times:

 The error in the approximation is manifested only in the boundary terms, since at time $t$ the ($N+1$)-th excursion may be still in its course.
 This means it is sub-extensive and can be discarded in the long $t$ limit.